trustwallet/developer/trust-sdk/trust-sdk-specs.md

 #### Response
 * Parameters:
+  * `action`: request action, see above command parameters for more detail
   * `data`: transaction signed as hex string or transaction hash if `confirm_type` is `send`

 ##### Example